 The majority of businessmen doesn't understand these sanctions.
 They think the sanctions are unfair.
 Each time I go to Italy I am asked about life in Russia.
-Then, having visited Russia, Italians are surprised a lot when they see that business here is like in all Europe.
+Then, having visited Russia, Italians are surprised a lot when they see that business here is like across Europe.
 In answer, I say: ''Why did you think it was different?''
 They reply: ''We read in the media that one is afraid of running a business in Russia.''

-''Business becomes Made with Italy, not Made in Italy''
+''The business becomes Made with Italy, not Made in Italy''

-''Not only search for Russian partners for Italian companies is important for us.
+''Not only a search for Russian partners for Italian companies is important for us.
 We need information about investments programmes that exist in Russia, volumes of planned investments.''
 Photo: minpromtorg.gov.ru

 Where do Italians go to look for a job?